caoxiang427-ship-it/Tally/failures.md

 clear-cut cases.

 ### [Note] Macro-F1 has no absolute interpretation

 Unlike κ (interpreted on the Landis & Koch scale), macro-F1 has no standard "good/bad" thresholds.
 It is therefore reported only relative to baselines (keyword, TF-IDF) and to chance (~0.17 on six balanced classes), never as an absolute score.

+## Day 8 - Robustness and scale

+### [Fixed] Silent data loss on messy CSVs

+Unquoted commas in comment fields made pandas miscount columns and drop rows.
+A 5-row file silently became 3 rows, flipping the dashboard to a false "100% negative".

+Root cause: comment text with commas read as extra columns.

+Fix: layered file reader (standard -> auto-delimiter -> Excel -> line-by-line), which keeps every comment, plus a UI warning when the line-by-line fallback fires.

+### [Fixed] Parallelism cuts latency

+Processing of 100 rows sequentially took ~3 min.
+By running classification through a 10-thread pool, processing time dropped to ~37 seconds for 200 rows.
+This optimisation uses parallelism rather than batching—each comment.
+So, API cost is unchanged, only wall-clock time is reduced.

+### [Finding] Adaptive theme count required a minimum threshold

+Setting n_themes = len // 3 produced only 3 themes for a 10-row dataset,
+causing comments such as "support was fantastic" to be grouped into Other because no support theme was generated.
+The issue did not produce errors but instead forced valid comments into inappropriate themes.
+A minimum theme count was introduced and validated on larger, real-sized datasets.

+## Day 8 - Multi-label and honesty in counts
+### [Finding] Muli-label feedback breaks single-count summaries

+Comments often span multiple themes (e.g. "broken AND returns were a nightmare").
+Counting only the primary theme keeps totals equal to N, while counting every mentioned theme results in totals exceeding N. Rather than forcing a single interpretation, both views were retained and exposed through a Primary/Mentions toggle, making the counting method explicit.

+### [Observed] Theme capacity and single sentiment struggle with mixed feedback

+Comments such as "Too expensive and the quality feels cheap for the price" naturally span both pricing and quality.
+Increasing the number of themes improves coverage but cannot eliminate inherently cross-cutting feedback.
+Likewise, assigning a single sentiment label oversimplifies mixed opinions.
+Multi-label themes mitigate the issue, but the remaining ambiguity is inherent to the data rather than a system bug.

+## Day 8 - Statistics
+### [Finding] Z-score anomaly detection requires baseline variation

+A theme that is perfectly stable then spikes (sd ~ 0) yields an undefined z-score, so the z-test anomaly detector cannot flag the single most alarming case.
+Guard (sd < 0.5 skip) prevents false alarms on flat baselines but also blocks this true positive.
+Note: the significance test in the same view (two-proportion z-test, which does not divide by variance) DID flag this case independently - so a user sees the finding there.
+The two detectors are not coordinated in code; they are separate views that happen to have complementary blind spots.
+Coordinating them (fall back to the proportion test when variance is zero) is a next step.

+### [Finding] Blanket sample-size guard hid genuine significance

+A rule marking any period with fewer than 30 comments as "too few" suppressed legitimate findings, including an App performance increase of +60 percentage points (p = 0.006).
+The dataset-level threshold proved overly conservative.
+A per-theme minimum count check (c1 + c2 < 5) is the more appropriate safeguard for a two-proportion test.

+### [Verified] Hand-written statistical methods match SciPy

+Implemented the error function (erf), two-proportion z-test, and chi-square test without relying on SciPy.
+Verified against SciPy's reference implementations: erf accurate to approximately 1×10⁻⁷, z-test identical to 4 decimal places, and chi-square (Wilson–Hilferty approximation) within 0.0002.
+Statistical conclusions were identical across all verification cases.
+See STATS_VERIFICATION.md for details.